14 Top Adventurous Experiences in Southern Thailand and Where to Find Them

 13. Rent a Scooter and Go on a Road Trip

 Driving in Thailand can be an adventure in itself, and renting a scooter is an efficient way to get around while saving time and money.
-If you enjoy the freedom of the open road and want to discover some lesser-known spots, a scooter road trip is a great choice.

-The best areas for scooter trips are the bigger islands and regions like Koh Lanta, Krabi, and Phuket, where you’ll find a variety of interesting places spread out across the landscape.
+• The best areas for scooter trips are the bigger islands and regions like Koh Lanta, Krabi, and Phuket, where you’ll find a variety of interesting places spread out across the landscape.

-On your road trip, you’ll have the chance to pull over at small roadside food stalls, explore quiet beaches, and stop by tiny local bars serving authentic Thai food.
-With a scooter, you can also reach scenic viewpoints that are often missed by larger vehicles.
+• On your road trip, you’ll have the chance to pull over at small roadside food stalls, explore quiet beaches, and stop by tiny local bars serving authentic Thai food.

 When renting a scooter, remember to always wear a helmet, drive carefully, and be mindful of local traffic rules.
-Thailand’s roads can be busy and sometimes unpredictable, so take your time and enjoy the journey.

-Places perfect for a road trip:
+Places in Southern Thailand perfect for a road trip:

 • Koh Lanta